 A variable-block (RECFM=VB, LRECL=255) data set into which the customization process places REXX EXECs to be called from TSO, such as the WebSphere for z/OS error log browser, BBORBLOG.
-You must allocate this data set and concatenate it as part of the SYSEXEC DD allocation in your installation-wide logon PROC.
+You must allocate this data set and concatenate it as part of the SYSEXEC DD allocation in your installation-wide TSO logon PROC or allocation exec.